brandon-d-mckay/krauter/README.md

 # krauter
-*krauter* allows you to quickly create data-backed web services by configuring an *Express* router with a database connection and automatically producing parameterized query middleware from strings.
+*krauter* allows you to quickly create data-backed web services by configuring an *Express* router with a database connection and automatically producing parameterized query middleware from strings and objects.
+Similar functionality is offered for unary functions (used to transform `req.data`) and numbers (used to set the HTTP response status code).

 It currently supports hassle-free integration with PostgreSQL ([*pg*](https://github.com/brianc/node-postgres)), MySQL ([*mysql*](https://github.com/mysqljs/mysql)), SQL Server ([*mssql*](https://github.com/tediousjs/node-mssql)), and SQLite ([*sqlite3*](https://github.com/mapbox/node-sqlite3)).